ZixianTAN/Espresso_LU/docs/softwares/xcrysden.md

+---
+sidebar_position: 2
+---
-# ⚙️ XCrySDen Installation and Compatibility Guide (Ubuntu 24.04-25.10)
+# XCrySDen Installation and Compatibility Guide (Ubuntu 24.04-25.10)

 XCrySDen is a crystal and molecular structure visualization tool based on Tcl/Tk.
 This guide is for version `1.6.2` (latest stable).